 Renal blood supply

-- Renal arteries (from the aorta) → segmental arteries → interlobar arteries → arcuate arteries → interlobular arteries → afferent arterioles → glomeruli → efferent arterioles → vasa recta and peritubular capillaries → renal veins (merge into the inferior vena cava)
+- Renal arteries (from the aorta) → segmental arteries → interlobar renal arteries → arcuate arteries → intralobular renal arteries → afferent arterioles → glomeruli → efferent arterioles → vasa recta (kidneys) and peritubular capillaries → renal veins (merge into the inferior vena cava)

-Renal blood flow (RBF): the blood volume that flows through the kidney per unit time
+Renal blood flow (RBF): the blood volume that flows through the kidney per unit of time

-Renal plasma flow (RPF): the volume of plasma that flows through the kidney per unit time
+Renal plasma flow (RPF): the volume of plasma that flows through the kidney per unit of time

-- Para-aminohippuric acid (PAH): nearly 100% of PAH that enters the kidney is also excreted (completely filtrated and secreted) → clearance rate is used to estimate RPF
+- Para-aminohippuric acid (PAH): nearly 100% of PAH that enters the kidney is also excreted (completely filtrated and secreted), thus clearance rate is used to estimate RPF

 Regulation of renal blood flow

-The kidney has multiple mechanisms to regulate its own blood flow, and thus, the rate of glomerular filtration if fluctuations in systemic blood pressure occur.
+The kidney has multiple mechanisms to regulate its own blood flow.
+This allows for changing the rate of glomerular filtration if fluctuations in systemic blood pressure occur.

-- Description: renal hypoperfusion (particularly renal medulla) → stimulate prostaglandin synthesis → vasodilation of renal vessels → increased renal perfusion
+- Mechanism: renal hypoperfusion (particularly renal medulla) → stimulation of prostaglandin synthesis → vasodilation of renal vessels → increased renal perfusion

 - Description: feedback system between the tubules and glomeruli that adjusts the GFR according to the resorption capacity of the tubules

-- Mechanism: (of the ) monitors the NaCl concentration in the DCT
+Mechanism: macula densa (of the juxtaglomerular apparatus) senses alterations in the NaCl concentration in the DCT

 - Description: hormonal system that regulates arterial blood pressure and sodium concentration